Clarify Online and Offline Relationships during Web Design: Part II – Internal Business Processes

 - Is the business process flow optimal for current conditions?

 The goal is to take advantage of the web design timeline to make a positive difference in business processes that increase productivity and sales potential.

 Focus on the Business Process Detail

-Chances are you team will be tempted to speed thorough this step.
+Chances are your team will be tempted to speed through this step.
 The old adage “if it isn’t broke, don’t fix it” is a tempting justification to gloss over the details in your existing processes.